NEA Partnership Funding

 - Submit Your LPRTP Funding Application

 The NEA Center for Great Public Schools provides partnership funding to develop and promote policy and practice that define a quality education profession; incubate sound practice and gather key learning that benefits student learning; and define national, state and district policy that supports the advancement of Great Public Schools.
 The application should focus on several key education profession levers, which can serve as fundamental change catalysts in educators’ career practice, and the role of the union/educators in leadership.
 These key areas include: Union Engagement in Education Reform, Transforming the Professions, and Actionable Research, Policy, and Practice for Great Public Schools.
+Current funding for this grant have already been committed to state and local affiliates.
+Any partnership applications received will be considered for funding in the 2015-16 fiscal year.

 - CGPS Partnership Funding Descriptors ( PDF, 88 KB, 10 pg.)